kaonone/POC-polkadai-bridge/README.md

 If you want to see the multi-node consensus algorithm in action locally, then you can create a local testnet with two validator nodes for Alice and Bob, who are the initial authorities of the genesis chain that have been endowed with testnet units.
 Give each node a name and expose them so they are listed on the Polkadot [telemetry site](https://telemetry.polkadot.io/#/Local%20Testnet).
 You'll need two terminal windows open.

-We'll start Alice's substrate node first on default TCP port 30333 with her chain database stored locally at `/tmp/alice`.
+We'll start Alice's Substrate node first on default TCP port 30333 with her chain database stored locally at `/tmp/alice`.
 The bootnode ID of her node is `QmQZ8TjTqeDj3ciwr93EJ95hxfDsb9pEYDizUAbWpigtQN`, which is generated from the `--node-key` value that we specify below:

 ```bash
 cargo run -- \